Chapter 3 Data Wrangling, Part 1

 ## Name: OncotreeLineage, Length: 1864, dtype: bool

-Then, we will use the .loc operation (which is different than .iloc operation!) and subsetting brackets to subset rows and columns Age and Sex at the same time:
+Then, we will use the .loc attribute (which is different than .iloc attribute!) and subsetting brackets to subset rows and columns Age and Sex at the same time:

 metadata.loc[metadata['OncotreeLineage'] == "Lung", ["Age", "Sex"]]